robmiller/jekyll-resize/README.md

 This easy-to-use filter will create and link to a thumbnail version of your image, so your page can load quickly.

+## Features

+What this filter can do:

+- Create downsized images from your existing images.
+- Resizing is done at build time so thumbnails are always up to date.
+- Resize only images that need to be resized.
+- Provides an easy way to embed the image.
+- Allow any dimensions you wish.
+- The full-size image is preserved.
+- Validates images - you'll get an error at build time.

 ## Sample usage

 Add the plugin gem to your Gemfile and then install it with Bundler.